monobilisim/fizzy-webhook-proxy/README.md

 | `slack_incoming`      | Zulip        |
 | `/message?token`      | Gotify       |

-For more options, see `.env.example`
+For more options, see `deployment/fizzy-webhook-proxy`

 ---